-Bohren had an instrumental role in establishing the program, and he has been the only head coach in the history of the Azusa Pacific women's program.
-He has posted a 392-109 (.782) mark on the men's side, while the Cougar women have gone 270-129 (.677) under his tutelage.
+Bohren had an instrumental role in establishing the program, and he prior to 2015 had been the only head coach in the history of the Azusa Pacific women's program.
+He has posted a 412-114 (.783) mark on the men's side, while the Cougar women have gone 270-129 (.677) under his tutelage.

 Men's Tennis Coaching Experience

-A two-time national champion, Bohren guided Azusa Pacific to the 2013 National Christian College Athletics Association title, closing out the program's first year of NCAA Division II play with an 27-2 record.
-Azusa Pacific recorded the program's first undefeated regular season, heading into the PacWest tournament with a perfect 21-0 record before key injuries ended the team's unblemished season in the second round of the tournament.
-When Azusa Pacific was a member of the NAIA Bohren lifted Azusa Pacific's men's tennis program to the most successful run in program history, taking the Cougars to an NAIA-record five straight national championship matches.
+A three-time national champion, Bohren guided Azusa Pacific to the 2013 & 2014 National Christian College Athletics Association titles, closing out the program's first year of NCAA Division II play with an 27-2 record in 2013, and then leading the team back to the title with a 24-6 record in 2014.
+Azusa Pacific recorded the program's first undefeated regular season in 2013, heading into the PacWest tournament with a perfect 21-0 record before key injuries ended the team's unblemished season in the second round of the tournament.
+Then in the first year as a full member of the NCAA, Bohren led the Cougars to last 16 of the national tournament, where the team dropped a tight match to eventual champion Barry.
+When Azusa Pacific was a member of the NAIA, Bohren lifted Azusa Pacific's men's tennis program to the most successful run in program history, taking the Cougars to an NAIA-record five straight national championship matches.
 In 2007 his squad posted a 27-4 record, the fifth straight season of 25 wins or more and the 11th in a string of 16 consecutive winning campaigns for the Cougars.

 The 2003 Cougars became the first squad in program history to record more than 20 victories, posting a 25-7 mark en route to Azusa Pacific's first-ever national title match.
 The Cougars were even better in 2004, recording a school-record 31 wins in just 33 matches, resulting in a second straight NAIA title match.
 It all came together in 2005 for Azusa Pacific, which knocked off Santa Fe (N.M.), 5-3, for the program's first national championship.
 In 2006, Bohren led his team into a fourth straight championship match with a 26-1 record, although the Cougars had to settle for a runner-up finish after suffering just its second defeat of the campaign to Auburn Montgomery.